June 16, 2007 Issue

 The History of the Light Bulb

 Here's what happens when a light bulb comes on and the filament is in air.
-To see some similar photos, look through this page of Paal Bentdal's photographs.
-Don't try this experiment at home unless you work with an adult.
-To learn more about the lightbulb, see The History of the Light Bulb and this Wikipedia entry.
+Don't try this experiment at home unless you work with an adult (and even then be very careful).

 Login to Comment on this Item